 Cutting Calories Creatively

 By measuring your cat's food into two to three servings a day, you will be able to keep track of how many calories they consume.
 Always feed your cat to the weight desired, rather than the weight they currently are.
+There are also many choices of indoor or weight management varieties of cat food, which contain less calories.

 Often cats scarf their food and many will whine for more two hours later (or jump on you, or bite your toes, or sit on your computer until you comply).
 By placing their kibble into a kibble ball, you cause them to have to work for their food.
 It not only slows their eating down, but it also engages their brain!